-The delivery must be in form of a written report.
+The delivery should be in the form of a written report.
 The report must be in English and contain a supplementary summary.
 If NVE-RME so wishes, the report will be published as part of our official report series.
-We also require test datasets that can be used as input to power distance calculations.
-Any code, scripts, procedures, etc. that were used to produce the datasets must also be a part of the delivery.

 Delivery time for the report is 15.
-September 2020
+November 2020